A Home for Inquiry

 New York City represents unparalleled potential for the study of urban ecologies, economies, and sustainability.
-The city’s built landscape itself as well as its collections and archives, make New York an ideal place for graduate work.
-Students enjoy access to museums, galleries, and various activities attended by the design world, and uniquely, they may tap into Parsons’ dense network of local practitioners, institutional partners, and commercial clients.
+The city’s built landscape itself, and its collections and archives, make New York an ideal place for graduate work.
+Students enjoy access to museums, galleries, and various activities attended by the design world, and they can tap into Parsons’ dense network of local practitioners, institutional partners, and commercial clients.

-In addition, a vigorous Public Programs schedule that features on-campus talks by prominent practitioners, tours of relevant local design examples, and visits to the offices of pre-eminent architects and designers provides SCE and M.Arch students with a broad perspective of the architecture and design fields.
-Recent speakers include Thon Mayne of Morphosis, Dan Wood and Amale Andraos of Work, AC, Craig Dykers of Snohete, and Dan Wood and Amale Andraos of Work, AC.
+In addition, a vigorous public program schedule that features on-campus talks by prominent practitioners, tours of relevant local design examples, and visits to the offices of pre-eminent architects and designers provides SCE and MArch students with a broad perspective of the architecture and design fields.
+Recent speakers include Thom Mayne of Morphosis, Dan Wood and Amale Andraos of Work, AC, Craig Dykers of Snohete, and Dan Wood and Amale Andraos of Work, AC.
 Students have also toured the New Museum, Alice Tully Hall, and the newly completed foundations at the World Trade Center.

 Some of the ideas discussed find their way into print, in publications like Scapes, the intellectual design journal of SCE.
 Others are put into practice in various speculative and pragmatic ways.
 Third-year students recently competed against other architecture graduate students in

 Iron Designer, a charrette to redesign the archway beneath the Manhattan Bridge for public use.
 In addition, MArch students recently collaborated with faculty member Douglas Gauthier on assembly of Burst*008, his architectural firm’s entry for MoMA’s recent

 Home Delivery: Fabricating the Modern Dwelling show exploring prefabricated dwellings.